 JEE- Advanced (Architecture Aptitude Test) Exam Pattern

-- The question paper for the aptitude test will be available only in the English language.
+- The question paper for the aptitude test will be available only in English language.

-- Candidates should bring their own drawing and coloring aids.
+- Candidates should bring their own drawing and colouring aids.

 Test duration- 3 Hours

 |No. Of Unit||5|

 - General interest and awareness of famous architectural creations